 It is a separate legal entity, and it is liable to the full extent of its assets but the liability of the partners is limited to their agreed contribution in the LLP.
 In an LLP, one partner is not responsible or is not liable for another partner’s misconduct or negligence.
 In an LLP, all the mutual rights and the duties of the partners within the LLP are governed by an agreement between the partners or between the partners and the LLP as the case may be.
 However in the absence of such agreement, the LLP would be governed by the framework which is provided in Schedule I of the Limited Liability Partnership Act, 2008, which describes the matters relating to the mutual rights and the duties of the partners of the LLP.

-Further any other form of business such as a partnership which is set up under the provisions of the Indian Partnership Act, 1932, a private limited company and an unlisted public limited company can convert itself into LLP in accordance with the provisions of the LLP Act, 2008 and by following the due procedure of law.
-Following is the Conversion of LLP into Partnership firm :
+Further any other form of business such as a partnership which is set up under the provisions of the Indian Partnership Act, 1932, a private limited company and an unlisted public limited company can convert itself into LLP by the provisions of the LLP Act, 2008 and by following the due procedure of law.
+Following is the Conversion of LLP into a Partnership firm :

 Companies Act,2013 for LLP